continues to map correlations between neurological and mental events.

 stars might be conscious, but that they are superconscious.
 Stellar

-consciousness is a candidate for the sentience ascribed to the various
+consciousness is a candidate for the sentience ascribed to angels or other astral entities.

 Author and entrepreneur Gregory Sams argues for a conscious sun.

 of quantum models of consciousness points out that quantum

 superpositions in the brain would not be sustainable for the required